lilly-lizard/Goshenite/README.md

 If debugging, run with environment variable `RUST_BACKTRACE=1` to see [anyhow](https://github.com/dtolnay/anyhow) error backtrace.

+## dependencies

+If running in debug mode you need vulkan validation layers installed (I haven't got around to writing code that can detect the presence of layers on different platorms...)

 ## Cargo features

 - __colored-term__: (default) enables colored terminal log messages.